jensalindgren/blog/README.md

 ## Structure

 The website has been organized in a Hierarchical Tree Structure to ensure the site user navigates through the site effortlessly and intuitively.

+- Home
+  - The home page is the first page the user will see when they visit the site.
+It contains a navigation bar at the top of the page.
+The navigation bar contains a link to the home page, login page, register page, and logout.
+The home page also contains a search bar and a button to create a post.
+The home page also contains a list of posts.
+Each post contains a title, author, date, and a like button.
+The home page also contains a footer with links to social media.
+You can also edit and delete your own posts.

+- Post Detail
+  - Post Detail is a page that contains the post title, author, date, and the post content.
+The post detail page also contains a like button and a comment section.
+The comment section contains a form to add a comment and a list of comments.
+Each comment contains the author, date, and comment content.
+You can also edit and delete your own comments.

+- Create Post
+  - Create Post is a page that contains a form to create a post.
+The form contains a title field, content field, and an image field.
+The image field is optional.
+The create post page also contains a cancel button.
+The cancel button will take you back to the home page.

+- Edit Post
+  - Edit post is a page that contains a form to edit a post.
+The form contains a title field, content field, and an image field.
+The image field is optional.
+The edit post page also contains a cancel button.
+The cancel button will take you back to the home page.

+- Delete Post
+  - Delete post is a page that contains a form to delete a post.
+Gives you a options if you want delete your own post.
+The delete post page also contains a cancel button.
+The cancel button will take you back to the home page.

+- Edit Comment
+  - Edit comment is a page that contains a form to edit a comment.
+The form contains a content field.
+So you can update your comment.

+- Delete Comment
+  - Delete comment works as the delete post page.
+It contains a form to delete a comment.
+Gives you a options if you want delete your own comment.
+The delete comment page also contains a cancel button.
+The cancel button will take you back to the home page.

+- Login
+  - Login is a page that contains a form to login to the site.
+The form contains a username field and a password field.
+The login page also contains a cancel button.

 ## Database Model